 Listen to Queen's 'Staying Power'

 That fight ultimately proved short-lived.
 By the band members' own admission, their next release, 1984's The Works, was something of a calculated retreat — a conscious effort to deliver something the fans would actively enjoy.
-And while it worked, setting the stage for a U.K. sales renaissance that produced four straight No. 1 albums and presaged the unlikely worldwide comeback they'd enjoy in the early '90s, the Hot Space era would be looked back on as a muddled time for Queen.
+It worked, setting the stage for a U.K. sales renaissance that produced four straight No. 1 albums and presaged the unlikely worldwide comeback they'd enjoy in the early '90s, but the Hot Space era would still be looked back on as a muddled time for Queen.

 "Hot Space was a mistake, if only timing wise," May reflected in 2014.
-While declining to label the effort the band's worst album, he added, "We got heavily into funk and it was quite similar to what Michael Jackson did on Thriller.
+He declined to label this Queen's worst album, but added: "We got heavily into funk and it was quite similar to what Michael Jackson did on Thriller.
 But the timing was wrong.
 Disco was a dirty word."